CHASING NEWS STORIES

 THE NEWS CHASER

 News and event photographers are a unique breed.
 You bear witness, you see the events that others see later.
-Well, sometimes...
+Well, sometimes...video transmittal and cellphones makes it now time.
 You have to be objective and stand clear of the emotion, you have to be above it, you need the instincts of the hunter and the brazenness of a party crasher and good legs, you will be standing and walking and running a lot.

 From the Bible Book of Job where Job demonstrated faith and patience with God while suffering many severe trials.
 Political chasing is work, tedious, waiting for the moment, not getting in the way of handlers and press boobies.
 Pictures tell you a lot.
 Especially if the question is not the one there is a prepared answer for or the answer is not a good one.
 Boom mikes miss little and careful answers are a must.
 Thus, the word 'mis-quote and the word mis-spoke" are very commonly used.
 In journalism "retraction" is an absolute.

 The questions usually come while trying to escape to their car and the Kumbaya News Marathon usually surrounds the escapee trying to get to his car.

 Most of the time the protection runs blocking, but some like former Governor and now FL State Representative Charlie Crist was not shy while getting the questions from one of our local town reporters John Sipos whose specialty was a cross between investigative reporting and Tampa Bay public affairs.
 And when some of the others ran or didn’t answer, we sent in John of CBS and WFLA.

 Soft or hard John was on point and on topic, persistent, and at times would get in your face.

 Reporter and friend, John did an excellent job of getting the truth out.
 He asked the questions I got the flicks.
 Almost a lost art with the creative writing and speaking skills of some pseudo media outlets pretending to be news with teleprompter party line accuracy.